- Cosmetic Surgery

 + Week 4: 1 treatment

 With Botox® injections you will notice a significant reduction in sweating within 2 weeks of treatment which can last for a period of up to 12 months, after which many patients return for further treatment.

 Hyperhidrosis starts at £500 for the 4 week treatment course, however if more sessions are required this cost will be discussed with you.

 Botox treatment will depend on the number of units and areas treated, and this will be discussed with you during consultation.

-To book a consultation with a Hyperhidrosis specialist, please complete the form below.
+To enquire about a consultation with a Hyperhidrosis specialist, please complete the form below.